9 Mistakes to Avoid While Adding Survey Questions

 The following are a few advantages of mixed methods research:

-By leveraging both, quantitative and qualitative data, in your research, you obtain a more holistic view of the concept in question.
+By leveraging both quantitative and qualitative data in your research, you obtain a more holistic view of the concept in question.
 You also get to enjoy the strengths of both data types.
-Your research will be detailed and contextualised, due to the qualitative data, and will also be generalizable and externally valid due to the quantitative data.Â
+The qualitative data will make your research detailed and contextualized, while the quantitative data will make it generalizable and externally valid.

 The following are a few disadvantages of mixed methods research: